 Back in 2001, I was living my life as a twenty-something single woman.
 I was in a relationship with someone who I thought was “the one.”
 This was the time when I was simply enjoying my life.
 I bought what I wanted.
 A budget??
 Pfffttt….that did not even exist.

 I continually robbed Peter to pay Paul and lived paycheck to paycheck.
 While I was making a decent wage, I still struggled.
 It was because I did not manage my own finances.
 My spending was out of control.

 Credit cards were used to pay for nearly everything.
 I used them to pay for my gas, my groceries and my clothes.
 Heck – there were even months when I used them to pay other credit card bills!

 In December 2001, my relationship came to a screeching halt.
 I was now responsible for myself.
 There was no one else to help me cover my expenses.

-It was an eye opener.
+It was an eye-opener.
 I knew that something had to change, but being young and a bit naive, I did what I thought was the only answer.
 Filed for bankruptcy.

 THE LOW POINT

 With that, I left the bankruptcy and my life behind me and moved to Kansas City.
-It was time for me to take complete control of my life and ensure that it was headed in a direction that I wanted.
+It was time for me to take complete control of my life and ensure that it was headed in the direction that I wanted.

 …..continue onto Part 2 of my journey.